yusufarisoy/lazy-grid/README.md

 <br>
 LazyGrid library for [Jetpack Compose](https://developer.android.com/jetpack/compose).

+## About
+LazyGrid is a grid view implementation for Android's new and modern UI toolkit Compose.
+This library is suitable for to display large amount of data, it'll only compose the rows which are visible in the component’s viewport.
+It can be used in a LazyColumn to create a grid view.

+LazyCollapsibleGrid version has the ability to collapse desired amount of rows with animations.
+It has some extra parameters but is also lazy and suitable for to display big data.

+## Metrics
+Metrics is the way of measuring the performance of composables.
+Ideally a composable method should be `restartable` and `skipabble` for the compiler to work with best performance.
+Besides being lazy, LazyGrid and LazyCollapsibleGrid are also `restartable` and `skipabble` for better performance for your Android application.

 ## Demo
 ### FillSize
 All items of row shares the full width equally without any spaces.